Sourabh-Majumdar/flappy_ai/README.md

-# flappy_ai
+# Game Agents

-It train a neural network to play flappy bird using the concept of genetic algorithm and measuring the convergence of maximum and average fitness over all the generations
+It train a neural network to play flappy bird using the concept of genetic algorithm and measuring the convergence of maximum and average fitness over all the generations.
+This is an independent project completed in Semester 1 (2017-2018).

 # Requirements